 Medical Disclaimer

-People with anxiety have a lot of problems, but there are many ways to treat it, and medicine is one of them.
-Some anxious medicines change mood and emotions by working directly on the central nervous system.
+People with anxiety have many problems, but there are many ways to treat it, and medicine is one of them.
+Some anti-anxiety medicines change mood and emotions by working directly on the central nervous system.
 Others, like beta-blockers, work against a different substance.
 For example, they lessen the effects of dopamine.

 Inderal, which is a brand name for propranolol, is a beta-blocker that is used to treat nervousness.
 It is mostly used to treat high blood pressure, chronic angina, and trembling, but because of how it works, it is also sometimes used to treat anxiety and panic attacks.
 This piece talks about how propranolol works, how much to take, and any possible side effects.